SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportOption/README.md

 #Export Option Sample

-This sample demonstrate how update margin of the exported diagram.
-Diagram provides support to export the desired region of the diagram to the desired formats.
-We have three DiagramExportFormat such as SVG, JPEG and PNG.
+This sample demonstrates how update the margin of the exported diagram.
+The diagram provides support to export the desired region of the diagram to the desired formats.
+There are three DiagramExportFormat, which are, SVG, JPEG, and PNG.

 Demo link: